egeste/oraculum/examples/gh-pages/markdown/dependencies.md

 }
 ```

-Oraculum's only dependency is on FactoryJS, which in turn depends on Backbone, Underscore and jQuery.
+Oraculum's only dependency is on FactoryJS.
 Feel free to take a peek at [Oraculum's bower.json](https://github.com/lookout/oraculum/blob/master/bower.json).

 Now that we have all of our dependencies, we need to tell our module loader how to find them.